Request a Consultation

 Montana Properties Sold at Auction

 Every property is different.
-Every seller's situation is different.
-Here's what happens when the right strategy meets the right process.
+Every seller’s situation is different.
+Here is what happens when the right strategy meets the right process.

 A Firm Closing Date Was Non-Negotiable

 She was moving.
 The timeline was set and there was no flexibility in it.
-A deal that fell through at the last minute — because of financing, a failed inspection renegotiation, or a buyer who got cold feet — wasn't something she could absorb.
+A deal that fell through at the last minute — because of financing, a failed inspection renegotiation, or a buyer who got cold feet — was not something she could absorb.
 She needed certainty, not hope.

 Auction gave her exactly that.
 Qualified buyers competed.
 The process moved on a defined schedule.
-And when the auction closed, the final price came in well above her highest expectations.
+When the auction closed, the final price came in well above her highest expectations.

 Outcome $30K Above Expectations